deepgram/web-next/content/blog/posts/building-a-conversational-ai-flow-with-deepgram/index.md

 { insert speech_final.py }

-Rather than responding immediately, many applications will want to wait for a few seconds after a speaker finishes.
-This is a simple and relatively effective way of deciding when someone is done talking.
-Especially in conversational AI, where users may be speaking for longer and occasionally pause mid-thought, waiting to respond for a few seconds can give the best results.
-A combination of endpointing and interim results can be used to determine when a desired amount of silence has passed.
+Rather than responding immediately, many applications will want to wait for a few seconds after a speaker finishes talking.
+This can be especially effective in conversational AI, where users may be speaking for long durations and occasionally pause mid-thought—waiting a few seconds to respond may result in a more natural conversational flow.
+A combination of endpointing and interim results can be used to determine when a desired duration of silence has passed.

 Here’s a code example that uses your microphone and the Python package beepy to play a notification sound after the number of seconds defined in the `SILENCE_INTERVAL` on line 11 has passed.